prajitdas/EBXPrivacy/README.md

 Use common sense when restricting; don't expect internet access if you restricted the internet category, etc.

-Get used to XPrivacy before using more advanced features, like function exceptions.
+Get used to EBXPrivacy before using more advanced features, like function exceptions.

 #### Detailed tutorial

-XPrivacy starts in the main view, where a data category can be selected at the top.
+EBXPrivacy starts in the main view, where a data category can be selected at the top.
 By ticking one or more check boxes in the list below, you can restrict the selected data category for the chosen applications.
 The default category is *All*, meaning that all data categories will be restricted.